The Houston Zoo loves its’ chimpanzees and wants to do everything we can to protect them in the wild.

 - How you can help

-- Be a hero; recycle you used cell phones-drop your old cell phone into the cell phone recycling box located by the main entrance near the gift shop.
+- Be a hero; recycle you used cell phones-drop your old cell phone into the cell phone recycling box located by the main entrance near Guest Relations.

 - Avoid getting a new cell phone until it is absolutely necessary.
-Coltan, a mineral found in every phone is mined in chimpanzee habitats!
+Tantalum, a mineral found in every phone is mined in chimpanzee habitats!

 - Are you a school, business or organization?
-Join our yearly Action for Apes Challenge (link to page once completed)!
+Join our yearly Action for Apes Challenge, happening January through April!